6.1.10 Overview of Customization

 - In the menu, select File: Save Template As (alternatively, right-click on the graph window title bar and choose Save Template As from the context menu) and rename the template as MyGraphTemplate.
 Then click the OK button to save it.

-- Create a new workbook and import the data file \Samples\Curve Fitting\Sensor2.dat, by using File: Import: Single ASCII.
-Highlight column B and select Plot: Templates: User: Template library.
-Then select MyGraphTemplate and click the Plot button to create a graph.
+- Create a new workbook and import the data file \Samples\Curve Fitting\Sensor2.dat, by using Data: Connect to File: Text/CSV.
+Highlight column B and select Plot: My Templates: MyGraphTemplate to create a graph.

 The graph should look like: